mycolorway/simple-module/README.md

 Now you can run `gulp publish` task, which will do these work for you:

-* Generate the static doc site and push it to `gh-pages` branch.
+* Get version number from `CHANGELOG.md` and bump it into `package.json` and `bower.json`.
 * Get release information from `CHANGELOG.md` and request Github API to create new release.

-If everything goes fine, you can publish new version to npm at the end:
+If everything goes fine, you can see your release at [https://github.com/mycolorway/simple-module/releases](https://github.com/mycolorway/simple-module/releases).
+At the End you can publish new version to npm with the command:

 ```bash
 npm publish
 ```

+Please be careful with the last step, because you cannot delete or republish a version on npm.